-House & Family History: Blind Harry's story of William Wallace suggests he may have captured Lochleven from the English; the Castle was certainly in Scottish hands when Robert the Bruce came here in 1313 and again in 1323.
-Robert Stewart, later King Robert II, the first of the royal house of Stewart, was imprisoned by King David II in Lochleven in 1369.
-Robert II later granted the Castle to Sir Henry Douglas; the Douglases held the castle until the 17th century.
-It was at Lochleven in 1567 that Mary, Queen of Scots, was imprisoned and forced to abdicate after her marriage to the earl of Bothwell.
+• House & Family History: Blind Harry's story of William Wallace suggests he may have captured Lochleven from the English; the castle was certainly in Scottish hands when Robert the Bruce came here in 1313 and again in 1323.
+Robert Stuart, later King Robert II, the first of the royal house of Stuart, was imprisoned by King David II in Lochleven in 1369.
+Robert II later granted the castle to Sir Henry Douglas; the Douglases held the castle until the 17th century.
+It was at Lochleven in 1567 that Mary, Queen of Scots, was imprisoned and forced to abdicate after her marriage to the Earl of Bothwell.
 A month after her arrival, Mary miscarried twins, the progeny of Lord Bothwell.
+Lochleven Castle was turned over to the government in 1939 and is today managed by Historic Environment Scotland.

 Park Listed: Not Listed